-- Emails titled in this way are more likely to receive a timely response**)
+- Emails titled in this way are more likely to receive a timely response

-- 10-Digit Campus ID# (this is very important as Sophie Olson will not be able to enter your permission to enroll from the instructor until she has a campus ID #, so any delay in getting this could delay your registration for the course)
+- This is very important, as the permission to enroll will not be able to be entered without the 10-digit campus ID number of the student, so any delay in getting this information could delay your enrollment for the course

 - Why you are interested in the course

-IMPORTANT: History 600 Seminars are open to History majors who have completed a History 201 course.
+IMPORTANT: History 600 seminars are open to History majors who have completed a History 201 course.
 If you have not declared History as your major, you must do so before you will be authorized to enroll in a seminar.